 January 11, 2015 - The Fort Wayne Fire Department was dispatched to a reported apartment fire in the Canterbury Green Apartment complex.
 Occupants of two apartments that share a chimney evacuated after they saw and smelled smoke.
 Crews arrived and found smoke and fire in the chimney area and were able to extinguish it in 50 minutes.
 No injuries were reported and the Red Cross and Canterbury staff were assisting the three occupants affected by the fire.
 The structure sustained moderate fire and smoke damage.

-November 2, 2014 - The Fort Wayne Fire Department responded to a reported house fire in the 500 block of Meyer Ave.
-Crews found heavy smoke and flames coming from the third floor of the three story home.
-Firefighters made entry and were able to bring the fire under control in 16 minutes.
-Three adults and two children were able to self-evacuate before FWFD's arrival.
+January 10, 2015 - The Fort Wayne Fire Department responded to a reported structure fire in the 2600 block of St. Louis Ave.
+First arriving crews found moderate smoke coming from the roof and attic area of the one story residential home.
+Firefighters made entry and were able to extinguish the blaze in 18 minutes.
+Two adults, along with their pet were able to self-evacuate prior to FWFD's arrival.
 No injuries were reported.
 The cause of the fire remains under investigation.

 The Fort Wayne Fire Department Reminds Residents to Stay Warm and Safe During Cold Weather

 Along with the new year, winter weather has arrived.
 Extremely cold temperatures are forecasted along with some precipitation over the next few days.
 The Fort Wayne Fire Department wants everyone to stay safe and offers the following safety tips on how to best care for yourself and your family when temperatures plummet.Read more...